apache/nuttx/README.txt

      You should certainly be able to omit "Science", "Math", and "Publishing".
 You can try omitting KDE, Gnome, GTK, and other graphics packages if you don't plan to use them.

+     Perhaps a minimum set would be those packages listed below for the "Ubuntu Bash under Windows 10" installation?

   After installing Cygwin, you will get lots of links for installed tools and shells.
 I use the RXVT native shell.
 It is fast and reliable